arrowrowe/arrowrowe.github.io/blog/2015/awesome-atom-packages-and-more.md

 ===

 > Awesome [Atom](https://atom.io/) packages,
-> and other command-line tools or libraries for web developers using text editors.
+> and other command-line tools and libraries for web developers using text editors.

 ## Awesome Atom Packages